Masamune Shirow

-Masanori Ota (太田正典, Ōta Masanori), better known by his pen name Masamune Shirow (士郎 正宗, Shirō Masamune), is a Japanese manga artist.
-Shirow is best known for the manga Ghost in the Shell, which has since been turned into three theatrical anime films, two anime television series, an anime television film, an anime ONA series, a theatrical live action film, and several video games.
-As well as being a key figure in the development of cyberpunk aesthetics and themes in Japan during the 1980s and 1990s.
+Masanori Ota (太田正典, Ōta Masanori), better known by his pen name Masamune Shirow (士郎 正宗, Shirō Masamune), is a Japanese manga artist and designer for video games and anime productions.
+Shirow is best known for his award-winning debut work, Appleseed, and his widely known manga, Ghost in the Shell.
+Both series have been adapted into theatrical or television anime films, anime television series, OVA or ONA productions, and several video games.
+Ghost in the Shell was additionally adapted into a Hollywood live-action film.
+He is a key figure in the development of cyberpunk aesthetics and themes in Japan during the 1980s and 1990s.